Hyundai Santa Fe Review & Prices

 Boot space

 With all three rows of seats in place, there’s room for three or four carry-on sized suitcases.
 It’s not exactly capacious, but it’s pretty good and better than in a Nissan X-Trail.
-Fold the centre row, and you liberate 628 litres of space.
+Fold the third row, and you liberate 628 litres of space.
 That’s still more than an X-Trail (565 litres) but less than the Skoda Kodiaq (910 litres) or massive Land Rover Discovery (922 litres).
 In reality, there’s plenty of space for all the family’s kit, and the digital rear-view mirror on most models means you can load right up to the roof with no worries about spoiling your view out the rear.

 Drop the middle row of seats and you liberate a hefty 1,949 litres of space, a fact Hyundai proved by having us sleep in the car for its UK launch event.
 This is somewhat of a growing trend in Hyundai’s native South Korea - it’s called ‘Chabak’, or car camping.